The Imperfect Storytelling Tense

 • Amigo: Ah, ok!
 Eu só queria saber se vens jantar.
 (Ah, okay!
 I just wanted to know if you’re coming to dinner.)

-👉 Deep Dive: When To Use the Simple Past and Imperfect Past In Portuguese
+👉 Deep Dive: When to Use the Simple Past and the Imperfect

 A movie clapperboard framing a scene of someone cooking while a phone rings.
 Set the scene with the Imperfect before the main action interrupts.